jquense/yup/README.md

     })
 ```

-Alternatively, each schema is a normal javascript constructor function that you can mutate or delegate to using the normal methods.
-Generally you should not inherit from `mixed` unless you know what you are doing, better to think of it as an abastract class.
+Alternatively, each schema is a normal javascript constructor function that you can mutate or delegate to using the normal patterns.
+Generally you should not inherit from `mixed` unless you know what you are doing, better to think of it as an abstract class.
 The other types are fair game though.

+You should keep in mind some basic guidelines when extending schemas
+  - never mutate an existing schema, always `clone()` and then mutate the new one before returning it.
+Built-in methods like `test` and `transform` take care of this for you, so you can safely use them (see below) without worrying
+  - transforms should never mutate the `value` passed in, and should return an invalid object when one exists (`NaN`, `InvalidDate`, etc) instead of `null` for bad values.
+  - by the time validations run the `value` is gaurunteed to be the correct type, however if `nullable` is set then `null` is a valid value for that type, so don't assume that a property or method exists on the value.

 __Adjust core Types__
 ```js